benchopt/benchopt/doc/benchmark_workflow/write_benchmark.rst

     The simplest way to create a benchmark is to copy an existing folder and to adapt its content.
-    A benchmark template is provided as a `GitHub template repo here <https://github.com/benchopt/template_benchmark>`_
+    A benchmark template is provided as a `GitHub template repository here <https://github.com/benchopt/template_benchmark>`_.

 .. _objective: